You might think that as you enter midlife, you have missed the opportunity to correct your vision.

 If you are aged over 50 and wish to eradicate the need for glasses or contact lenses to correct your vision then you will need to consider alternative treatments.

-Here at Advanced Vision Care we provide Clear Lens Exchange (CLE) treatment which is helping growing numbers of people over the age of 50 who will have developed presbyopia and in some cases early signs of cataract.
+Here at Advanced Vision Care, we provide Lens Replacement treatment (also known as Refractive Lens Exchange) which is helping growing numbers of people over the age of 50 who will have developed presbyopia and in some cases early signs of cataract.

 This Lens Replacement procedure can be used to treat short-sight and long-sight as well as age-related presbyopia in the over 50s.